filipsnastins/consumer-driven-contract-testing-with-pact/README.md

 will have a conversation with the Consumer team for aligning on the best solution.
 As in Agile, it's the conversations that matter the most, not a contract or a particular tooling and process.

-**Don't come to your Provider with a fully specified contract and all the Consumer functionality already implemented.
+**As a Consumer, don't come to your Provider with a fully specified contract and all the functionality and features already implemented.
-Instead, come with a draft contract before starting the implementation and use it as a conversation starter.
+Instead, before starting the implementation come to your Provider with a draft contract or no contract at all, and start a conversation.
 Test your contracts early and often.**

 If you're familiar with the [Test Pyramid](https://martinfowler.com/articles/practical-test-pyramid.html) (Mike Cohn),